erthium/chess/README.md

 Project is currently compiled with GNU G++ 13.2.1.

 The only third-party dependency is SDL2.
-Used version of SDL2 in project is 2.28.5, should work as long as is SDL2 and not SDL.
+Used version of SDL2 in project is 2.28.5, should work as long as it is `SDL2` and not `SDL`.

 For compiling and linking rules GNU Make 4.4.1 was used.
 After downloading dependencies, make sure to change the include paths inside the Makefile.